COINHOUSE TERMS AND CONDITIONS OF USE

 The Crypto-asset’s Price is calculated and fixed by COINHOUSE by aggregating different counter-values of the Crypto-asset available on different trustworthy marketplaces or liquidity providers selected by COINHOUSE, a technical margin is added to this and fluctuates according to the following : the nature of the Crypto-asset, price and liquidity of the asset on market-places and liquidity providers partnered with COINHOUSE, amount that the Client has requested, the nature of the business relation between the Client and COINHOUSE as well as any other relevant criteria determined at the moment the Price is set.

-The Crypto-asset’s Price is shown on several parts of the Website, it is frequently updated (a few minutes between each update).
+The Crypto-asset’s Price is shown on several parts of the Website and Mobile App it is frequently updated (a few minutes between each update).
 When it isn’t indicated during a Purchase, Sale or Conversion operation, the Price is given as a reference and may represent the average between the value of a Sale and Purchase of a Crypto-asset and will therefore differ from the Price used to conclude the Transaction.
 Only the Price used during the Transaction is valid for its accounting and the application of the present TCU.

 Unless otherwise stated or if Special Conditions apply, COINHOUSE therefore can’t guarantee a Crypto-asset’s Price in advance.

-Customer Knowledge Questionnaire: a questionnaire designed for AML/CFT, anti-fraud, assessment of a Customer’s expectations, investment knowledge (including crypto) and risk tolerance, and sent to the Customer via an interface on the Website or directly by COINHOUSE staff.
+Customer Knowledge Questionnaire: a questionnaire designed for AML/CFT, anti-fraud, assessment of a Customer’s expectations, investment knowledge (including crypto) and risk tolerance, and sent to the Customer via an interface on the Website and Mobile App or directly by COINHOUSE staff.
 COINHOUSE reserves the right to refuse a Service to a Client, without compensation, in the event of a lack of response, partial response or unsatisfactory response to a Client Questionnaire within 72 hours of its communication to the Client.

 Restitution: as this term is defined in Article 13.5.

 Withdrawal: means the act of COINHOUSE sending, at the request of the Customer, a quantity of Crypto-Asset to the Wallet address provided by a Customer, it being understood that the Customer is solely responsible for providing this address and that COINHOUSE shall not be liable for the Customer providing an incorrect or non-owned address.
 Withdrawal is not available for all Crypto-assets offered by Coinhouse.
-Crypto-assets that cannot be withdrawn are indicated on the Website at the time of the Purchase process.
+Crypto-assets that cannot be withdrawn are indicated on the Website and Mobile App at the time of the Purchase process.

 SEED: Backup data of a Crypto Wallet.
 This is in the form of a word list, and allows full access to the linked Wallet.
 This security allows the Wallet to be restored in case of loss, theft or destruction of the Wallet’s medium (phone, tablet, PC or other).
 This word list is strictly confidential.
 The storage in any form of SEED information is the sole responsibility of the Customer.
 COINHOUSE cannot be held responsible for any errors in the storage of the SEED of a Customer’s Portfolio or for its loss.